DaanSelen/stardew-multiplayer/README.md

 # Overview:

+Just new!
+Steam downloading also supported now!
+Might be janky sometimes in terms of Steam Guard Authentication.
+But it works.<br>

 This container setup has a couple things to know.
 First off you need to get the game files yourself.
 I cannot legally present them here.<br>
 Furthermore you'll have to know that this server exposes at least 1 port, and at most 3 ports for a succesful server.<br>
 These are:

+For peace of mind, Chromium based browsers did perform the best for me.<br>
+Though I use Firefox for everything else.<br>

 ```
 - 24642/udp # This is the Stardew Valley Server port